 Outside of sandwiches, this bread is also excellent served warm with butter at dinnertime, steakhouse style.
 You’ll enjoy it toasted at breakfast, and it makes a pretty cool french toast too!

-- Combine the sourdough starter, molasses, honey, coffee, and water in a large bowl or lidded container.
+Combine the sourdough starter, molasses, honey, coffee, and water in a large bowl or lidded container.
 Add the flours and salt, and mix until it forms a thick, sticky dough.
-Cover the container loosely with its lid, plastic wrap or a damp kitchen towel, and allow it to rise at room temperature for approximately 1 day, give or take a few hours, until roughly doubled in size.
+Cover the container loosely with its lid, plastic wrap or a damp kitchen towel, and allow it to rise at room temperature for approximately 12-24 hours (depending on ambient temperature and culture vigor), until roughly doubled in size.